 12. According to Results from White-Collar Crime Data, 28% of Corporate Crimes Are Committed by Women.

-We have the data on the predominantly male white-collar crime statistics, but women account for a significantly smaller percentage of these crimes at 28%.
+We have the data on the predominantly male white-collar crime statistics, but women account for a smaller, but significant percentage of these crimes at 28%.

 Women in the corporate world are even less likely to be suspected of white-collar crimes than men because they are also astute at covering their tracks, and they are often seen as upstanding members of their community.